Mike Seifert

 Mike Seifert (born March 30, 1951) is a former player in the National Football League (NFL) for the Cleveland Browns in 1974 as a defensive end.
-Seifert was drafted in the thirteenth round of the 1974 NFL draft by the Browns.
+Seifert was drafted in the 13th round of the 1974 NFL draft by the Browns.
 He played at the collegiate level at the University of Wisconsin–Madison.

 Biography

 Seifert was born Michael Patrick Seifert on March 31, 1951, in Port Washington, Wisconsin.